-I grew up in Winston-Salem, North Carolina before going to the University of North Carolina at Asheville to major in Environmental Studies.
-After undergrad, I worked in The Great Smoky Mountains National Park doing fish population monitoring.
-Then after a brief stint at the City of Durham Stormwater Services, I left to go to graduate school at The University of North Carolina at Chapel Hill to study Environmental Science and Engineering.
-I’ve obtained my MS (’10) and PhD (’15) dissertation under Dr. Marc Serre.
+I grew up in Winston-Salem, North Carolina before attending the University of North Carolina at Asheville to major in Environmental Studies.
+After completing my undergraduate degree, I worked in The Great Smoky Mountains National Park with the Student Conservation Association conducting environmental field work, including fish population monitoring.
+I then attended graduate school at The University of North Carolina at Chapel Hill to study Environmental Science and Engineering.
+I obtained my MS (’10) and PhD (’15) dissertation under Dr. Marc Serre.

 My research is fundamentally grounded in spatial and statistical modeling of exposure,

-I am now the Kravis Postdoctoral Fellow at the Environmental Defense Fund and The University of Texas at Austin.
-Based in Austin, this work now involves fine spatial scale modeling of air quality using mobile monitoring.
+I am currently the Kravis Postdoctoral Fellow at the Environmental Defense Fund and The University of Texas at Austin.
+Based in Austin, this research consortium focuses on fine spatial scale modeling of air quality using mobile monitoring data.

 I am recently married to my better half, Dr. Julia Rager, who is a rising star in the toxicology and genetics field.
-In my spare time I enjoy playing soccer, basketball, golf and all things outdoors including fly fishing and deer hunting.
+In my spare time I enjoy playing soccer, basketball, golf and all things outdoors including fly fishing and camping.